danderson00/release-em/README.md

 releaseConfig||**Release It!** specific options for packages being released releasePaths||An array of directory names of packages to release.
-Use `*` as a wildcard. targetPath|'.'|Specify the path of the workspace to release verbose|false|Verbose output
+Use `*` as a wildcard. targetPath|'.'|Specify the path of the workspace to release validate|false|Perform a quiet dry run first for validation verbose|false|Verbose output

 The **Release It!** configuration for individual packages can be set by